|

 17. interdisciplinary

-drawing from or characterized by participation of two or more fields of study
+drawing from two or more fields of study

 Employing a wide range of interdisciplinary methodologies and theories--from close reading to poststructuralist philosophy, from visual aesthetics to performance theory--they underscore the heterogeneity and complexity of the later plays.